 The annual rate of increase in average home value or rental prices compared with annual changes in the average income in the County may also indicate an increased risk of displacement due to housing costs outpacing wage increases, a trend that is felt throughout the region, state, and nation.
 According to Zillow, the average home value in Contra Costa County has increased 17.1 percent annually since 2011.
 While housing costs have increased rapidly, wages have not kept pace.
 The average income in Contra Costa County has increased approximately 3 percent annually, from \$78,385 in 2010 to \$99,716 in 2019 according to the ACS.
 The difference in these trends indicates the growing unaffordability of housing in Contra Costa County.
-To address affordability challenges, the County will encourage and incentivize the development of affordable housing units, particularly in highopportunity areas, and will develop a program to connect lower-income residents with affordable housing opportunities (see Table 6-38).
+To address affordability challenges, the County will encourage and incentivize the development of affordable housing units, particularly in highopportunity areas, and will develop a program to connect lower-income residents with affordable housing opportunities (see Table 6-398).

 Displacement risk increases when a household is paying more for housing than their income can support, their housing condition is unstable or unsafe, and when the household is overcrowded.
 Each of these presents barriers to stable housing for the occupants.
 In Contra Costa County, overpayment is pervasive and is not necessarily linked to areas with a lower median income.
 However, as discussed under Patterns of Integration and Segregation, there are higher poverty rates near North Richmond and Bay Point.
 As shown in Figures 6-9 and 6-10, the overpayment rate is slightly higher in these areas of the county.
-The County has included Actions HE-A3.1, HE-A3.5, HE-A5.2, HE-A6.6, and HE-A7.1 to provide financial assistance and other incentives for construction of lower-income rental and ownership opportunities, promoting ADU construction in high resource areas, and encouraging flexibility in lot consolidation and development.
-Additionally, the County will pursue developing affordable housing on County-owned land (Action HE-A3.2) and expanding homeownership opportunities for lower-income households (Action HE-A5.1).